RosettaCommons/documentation/rosetta-basics/graphics-and-guis.md

 ##Pymol Mover
 ###Background
 The PyMOL Mover is a way to visualize your decoy (PDB) in PyMOL.
-One of its most powerful features is that it can color your decoy by score, or some component of the total score, as well.
+One of its most powerful features is that it can color your decoy by score or some component of the total score, as well as observe changes in real-time during a Rosetta protocol.

 The PyMOL Mover can be controlled through RosettaScripts, PyRosetta, or through the command line.